The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Fixed- Limiting Distribution of HAR Tests

 Theorem \ref{Theorem 2: KV (2002)} suggests that valid inference under fixed-$b$ asymptotics is going to be more complex in terms of practical implementation relative to when the data are stationary.
 In the literature, complexity in the implementation has been recognized as a strong disadvantage for the success of a given method in empirical work {[}see, e.g., \citet{lazarus/lewis/stock:17}{]}.
 The simplest way to use Theorem \ref{Theorem 2: KV (2002)} for conducting inference is to replace the nuisance parameters by consistent estimates.
 This means constructing estimates of $\Sigma\left(u\right)$, $Q\left(u\right)$ and $\overline{Q}.$ For $\overline{Q}$ the argument is straightforward.
 As under stationarity, one can use $\widehat{Q}=T^{-1}\sum_{t=1}^{T}x_{t}x'_{t}$ since $\widehat{Q}-\overline{Q}\overset{\mathbb{P}}{\rightarrow}0$ also under nonstationarity.
 More complex is the case for $\Sigma\left(u\right)$ and $Q\left(u\right)$.
 Nonparametric estimators for $\Sigma\left(u\right)$ and $Q\left(u\right)$ can be constructed.
 This requires introducing bandwidths and kernels as well as a criterion for their choice.
 Then, one plugs-in these estimates into the limit distribution and the critical value can be obtained by simulations.
 However, since $\Sigma\left(u\right)$, $Q\left(u\right)$ and $\overline{Q}$ depend on the data, the critical values need to be obtained on a case-by-case basis.
+We consider this approach in our simulation analysis in Section \ref{Section: Finite-Sample-Effectiveness} below.